 If you have a housing problem, such as rent arrears, you may feel you need help managing it.
 An advocate could help you understand your rights around housing and help you talk with local authorities.

-- Shelter offer advocacy services for people experiencing housing problems.
-They also have a helpline and run face-to-face advice centres in the UK.
+Shelter and Groundswell offer advocacy services for people experiencing housing problems.
+Shelter also have a helpline and run face-to-face advice centres in the UK.

 You can find more information on dealing with housing problems in our pages on housing and mental health.